tran-hai-long/lsb_steganography/README.md

 ## Features

-- Hide and reveal ASCII messages inside PNG images using LSB steganography.
+- Hide and reveal ASCII messages inside PNG images using Least Significant Bits or Pseudo-random Number Generator Steganography.
 - Choose the number of bits per byte on the image to be used for the encoding process.
 More bits used means you can cramp more data but will result in a drastically changed image.